YADRO-KNS/obmc-yadro-backup/README.md

 The project provides console utility that can be used for backup and restore OpenBMC' configuration files.

+## Backup and restore
+The backup/restore procedures are based on saving and writing configuration files of the OpenBMC system.
+A list of configuration files is defined as a static list of paths.
+These files are added to a result archive during backup.
+The restore operation extracts the files and lays them out to the root FS.

+### User accounts
+User accounts, groups and passwords are backed up as a diff between RO partition (build-in accounts data) and RW partition (user defined accounts data).
+The restore procedure handles these diffs and makes changes for allowed data only.
+This way allows to prevent modification of some critical configuration, such as a root password or an end user memberships.

 ## Build with OpenBMC SDK
 OpenBMC SDK contains toolchain and all dependencies needed for building the project.
 See [official documentation](https://github.com/openbmc/docs/blob/master/development/dev-environment.md#download-and-install-sdk) for details.